Goals

 Connect the USB cable from the mini-USB port on the logic analyzer to an open port on your laptop or USB hub.
 When the logic analyzer is connected, the Logic 2 screen will change to this:

-Press the flat cube icon in the upper left to access the device settings.
+Press the flat cube icon in the upper right to access the device settings.
 Find the sample rate control in the settings pane; it is labeled something like 24 M/s

 .
 Adjust the sample rate down to 1 M/s